-Element Stewardship Abstracts (ESAs) are prepared to provide The Nature Conservancy's information to the abstract.
-This sharing of information will benefit all land managers by ensuring the availability of an abstract that contains up-to-date information on management techniques and knowledgeable contacts.
+Element Stewardship Abstracts (ESAs) are prepared to provide The Nature Conservancy's techniques and knowledgeable contacts.
 Contributors of information will be acknowledged within the abstract and receive updated editions.
 To contribute information, contact the editor whose address is listed at the end of the document.